Beichen1996/DOKT/README.md

 ## Introduce

+This repo is the released code for "Downstream-Pretext Domain Knowledge Traceback for Active Learning" in TMM.

 In the code/reproduce folder, we reproduce the results by our model and save the selection results (2%, 4%, 6%, 8%, 10%, 12%, 14%, 16%, 18%, 20% labeled samples).
 You can evaluate the performances of these selections by execute the acc.py and other files.
 This program will train a ResNet-18 with our labeled samples and evaluate on the test set.